ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 `prometheus_tsdb_retention` controls the time horizon of the primary Prometheus instances (default 90d).
 Set it to a shorter value when enabling long-term storage mode.

+`prometheus_lts_tsdb_retention` controls the time horizon of the long-term Prometheus instances (default 1 year), when they are enabled.

+`prometheus_scrape_interval` sets how often the primary Prometheus instances should scrape their targets (default 10s).

+`prometheus_lts_scrape_interval` sets how often the long-term Prometheus instances should scrape the primary ones (default 1m).

 `prometheus_external_targets` allows adding additional targets to Prometheus beyond those that are described by the service metadata.
 It